Disease/Disorder

 Etiology

 SCI may cause dysregulation in the autonomic nervous system and associated reflexes.
-The prevalence of OH as well as the degree of the fall in blood pressure is higher with cervical than with thoracic SCI.
-Low plasma volume, hyponatremia, and cardiovascular deconditioning may be additional contributing factors in some instances.3
+The prevalence of OH as well as the degree of the fall in blood pressure is higher with cervical when compared to thoracic injuries.
+Symptoms are also more common with complete over incomplete injuries.
+Low plasma volume, hyponatremia, decreased baroreflex function, and cardiovascular deconditioning may be additional contributing factors in some instances.3

 Epidemiology including risk factors and primary prevention